digital-asset/ex-secure-daml-infra/Documentation/technote-ocsp-cert-revocation.md

 a copy of the response with the certificate and can validate without needing to make OCSP calls themselves.
 This is still prone to availability concerns although the server can cache the OCSP response for a while.

-The next two mechanisms wre mainly introduced for browsers and are not directly supported by the Java JDK.
+The next two mechanisms were mainly introduced for browsers and are not directly supported by the Java JDK.

 **OCSP Must-Staple**.
 OCSP has one failing in that many clients will Soft-Fail, i.e. allow connections to proceed if they do not receive an OCSP response in time.
-This leads toa false sense of security as clients will not fail closed.
+This leads to a false sense of security as clients will not fail open (i.e. aloow client to proceed).
 OCSP Must-Staple is a new Certificate extension that the CA can set on each certificate requiring clients to receive and validate an OCSP response for the certificate.
 Unfortunately client support for this extension is not complete.